NunoSempere/nunosempere.github.io/rat/spanishenlightenment.md

 ## Why do I care about this question?
 The Spanish Enlightenment was probably the closest thing you could find in Spain to the EA/rationality movements in the 18th century.
 I'm interested in seeing why it failed, and whether any lessons can be carried over.

-Note: Followers of Enlightenment values called themselves liberals.
+Note: Followers of Enlightenment values called themselves liberals / neoclassics.

 ## Cause 1: The movement played politics, and lost.
 The French, under Napoleon, invaded Spain.
 The Enlightenment movement aligned itself with French revolution ideals and values, whereas the common folk hated the invasion.
 Liberals took positions of power in the new administration, for which they were perceived as traitors.
 After the French were defeated, most of the Spanish elite went into exile by royal decree (not only those who had worked with the French, also those who had received offers to!).
 In general, liberals and their ideas were perceived as foreign to Spain; to a certain degree, because they were.